xieyuheng/inner/note/computer-science/type-theory/do-it-yourself-type-theory.md

 it suffices to provide the type formation rule and the introduction rules for a new type constructor;
 together these provide sufficient information from which the remaining details can be deduced.

-We have divided the discussion into three parts
+We have divided the discussion into three parts.
 - Free types -- "free" of additional equalities.
 - Congruence types.
   - Quotient type.